Kumzar

 Kumzar (كُمْزَار), is a village in Musandam, the northernmost province of Oman.
 It is the second most northerly inhabited part of the country, and the most northerly inhabited part on its mainland, located on the Strait of Hormuz.
-The village is only accessible by boat, and is so isolated that its inhabitants speak in their own language, known as Kumzari.
+The village is only accessible by boat, and its inhabitants speak their own language, known as Kumzari.

 Etymology

-There are two main theories on the origin of the name.
-The first states that the name originates from the Arabic phrase kam zara hatha al-balada min bashar, which expresses exclamation at the large number of visitors to the village.
-The first two words of the phrase - kam zara - eventually became Kumzar.
+There are multiple hypotheses on the origin of the name 'Kumzar.'
+A large number of native Kumzaris believe that the name was derived by blending the two Arabic words 'kam' and 'zar,' which means 'How many [people] visited [the village]?'
+This indicates that there has been a large number of visitors, owing to the village's strategic location.

-The other theory is that the word Kumzar is a merge between the words kummah, a headdress, and izaar, a traditional loose garment for the lower body.
-However, this theory is discredited by the fact that the kummah is not traditionally worn in the village.
+Less common views maintain that the name is a blend of two other Arabic words – 'kummah' and 'wzar,' which refer to a cap worn on the head and a wrap worn around the body.
+Some scholars view the name as an exonym based on how the inhabitants of the village used to dress, while others hold the view that the mountainous landscape of the village resembles the shape of a kummah and wzar.